frank1003A/Geepay-Hackathon-Submission/README.md

 3. Run the development server: `npm start`
 4. Access the dashboard in your browser at `http://localhost:3000`

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit pull requests with your enhancements or bug fixes.

 ## Feedback

 Your feedback is valuable!
 If you have any suggestions, feature requests, or issues to report, please create a new issue on the GitHub repository.